francis-chris5/Funds/README.md

 A small accounting application, more for tracking a project (go with Routines) than for running an entire business (at least to start with)

     double entry method

+    traditional ledger appearance for entries (per account and general journal)

+    main interface is the current balance sheet in two column format, account summaries are buttons that launch dialogs

     balance sheet, cash flows, and a few other standard accounting reports

-    a number of charts and graphs tracking the flow of a projects budget as time progresses (maybe some projection things to compare to)
+    a number of charts and graphs tracking the flow of a projects budget as time progresses, control charts showing some common accounting ratios as time progresses
+        (maybe some projection things to compare to)

+    a small spreadsheet built right in somehow for calculations

 *********************************************